 We students have our own places in the University’s arenas of power.
-HYY is now looking for student representatives for faculty councils and the University Collegium for 2020–2021.
 Student representatives in these positions ensure that students’ interests are not trampled upon when making decisions that concern studies and student life.
-Anyone can become the voice of students – including you.
-Apply by noon on 14 October!
+Anyone can become the voice of students – including you!

 This is the best course at the University!
 Working as a student representative, you learn to deal with large issues and get to develop first-class cooperation skills for yourself.